daac-tools/find-simdoc/README.md

 ### 2. Finding all pairs of similar documents

-The workspace `find-simdoc-cli` provides CLI tools for fast all-pair similarity searches in documents.
+The workspace `find-simdoc-cli` provides CLI tools for fast all pairs similarity searches in documents.
 The approach consists of three steps:

 1. Extract features from documents